ultimate271/notes/book/The Dragon and the King.md

 friends in a time of late night inebriation that was becoming only too common.

-Of course, the king didn't want to lose interest in the things that once gave him joy, but old age without a mate was wearing on him, and the began to realize the error in rejecting a mate earlier in life.
+Of course, the king didn't want to lose interest in the things that once gave him joy, but old age without a mate was wearing on him, and he began to realize the error in rejecting a mate earlier in life.
 He was only too aware of the pains in his soul that he was missing for not having shared in another human being his sexual and emotional energy, and more for not having received